borgermeister/PAN/README.md

-# Palo Alto Networks Ansible roles
+# Ansible Roles for Palo Alto Networks firewall

+## General

-Collection of Ansible roles for Palo Alto firewalls
+Collection of Ansible roles for Palo Alto Network firewalls

+## Poetry

+Spawn a shell with the virtual environment activated

+`poetry shell`